forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 The prophet Isaiah, recalling these events accurately portrayed this phenomenon:

 > [!bible] [Isaiah 63:9 - KJV](https://www.biblegateway.com/passage/?search=Isaiah+63:9&version=kjv)
-> 9. In all their affliction he was afflicted, and **the angel of his presence saved them**: in his love and in his pity he redeemed them; and he bare them, and carried them all the days of old.
+> 9. In all their affliction he was afflicted, and **the angel of his presence saved them**: ...

 We see here that the presence of the Angel of the LORD is represents the presence of the LORD Himself.
 The presence of Christ was as the presence of the Father (JHVH's presence).
 For this reason the Father had said "*my presence shall go with thee*", while speaking about His Angel - Christ.